Omnitragedy/Cash-Register-Workshop-Start/README.md

  #
  #

+ #### 3. Download this Repo
+  - Press the "Clone or Download" button in the right corner
+  - Download and extract the zipped file

 ### "Finished" Version
 Go here for the "finished" copy of the Cash Register.
 It will include all the concepts we reviewed over the course of the workshop: https://github.com/Omnitragedy/Cash-Register-Workshop-Completed